Legal

 • Praecipe to Transmit Record (Allegheny): $20

 Check your county Prothonotary's website for current fee schedules, as fees change periodically.
+You can also estimate your total divorce costs based on your specific situation.

 Venue Options: